Chinese people in Kenya: Modern migration

 The modern wave of Chinese migration to Kenya dates back to the late 20th century.
 As recently as 1996, there were few Chinese in Kenya, and the capital Nairobi had only one Chinese restaurant, but by 2007, the city boasted an estimated forty Chinese restaurants, largely opened by expatriates from mainland China.
 Most have settled in the area around the Chinese embassy, which is located near the State House and the Defence Headquarters, in a relatively high-security part of the city.
 There are also some Chinese in the coastal city of Mombasa.
 Restaurants and TCM clinics are two popular lines of business for Chinese in the city.
 Chinese in various parts of the country also run import/export businesses, with products as varied as computers, glassware, and automobile parts for import, and shark fins for export.

 Recent Chinese migrants cite Kenya's relative stability and high rate of growth as factors in choosing it as their destination.
 However, many of them consisted of middle-aged people, as younger migrants preferred destinations in Europe or the United States.
 In total, estimates published in popular media from 2006 through 2008 place the number of Chinese in Kenya at anywhere between 3,000 and 10,000 people.

+New interest in Kenya's natural resources has attracted over $1 billion of investment from Chinese firms.
+This has propelled new development in Kenya's infrastructure with Chinese firms bringing in their own male workers to build roads.
+The temporary residents usually arrive without their spouses and families.
+Thus, a rise of incidents involving local college-aged females has resulted in an increased rate of Afro-Chinese infant births to single Kenyan mothers.

+In Kenya there is a trend of the following influx of Chinese male workers in Kenya with a growing number of abandoned babies of Chinese men who fathered children with local women, causing concern.